calliope-project/calliope/doc/user/ref_advanced_func.rst

 Using the ``group_share`` constraint
 -------------------------------------

 ..
 Warning:: ``group_share`` is deprecated as of v0.6.4 and will be removed in v0.7.0.
-Use the new, more flexible functionality :ref:`model_wide_constraints` to replace it.
+Use the new, more flexible functionality :ref:`group_constraints` to replace it.

 The ``group_share`` constraint can be used to force groups of technologies to fulfill certain shares of supply or capacity.